wp-plugins/post-feature-widget/readme.txt

 A second post can now be defined as a backup, that will show up, if the widget is showing on a single post page, showing the featured post.
 Just to avoid doublettes.

 = 1.8.1 =

 Small bugfix with the backup post

+= 1.8.2 =

+Backup post works now with slugs and id's